tsjondin/python-classify/README.md

 To classify data against this model you would have a dict:

-	{"property": "Hello world!"}
+	data = {"property": "Hello world!"}

+And then call classify:

+	obj = classify(A, data)

-which would validate against the model and classify will return an instance of the model A with its "property" set to "Hello world!"
+This would validate against the model A and return an instance of the model A with its "property" set to "Hello world!"

 ## Usefullness

 One may have a REST api which recieves JSON data, simply loading this data and assuming that it is correct may be dangerous and error prone.
-Writing explicit validators is tedious, with a library such as classify you simply write a model that the data should conform to.
+Writing explicit validators is tedious.
+With a library such as classify you simply write a model that the data should conform to.

 	class ResourceModel: